Healthy and absolutely delicious! Try out this recipe with our creamy feta sauce on top and be amazed!

 Instructions

-- Wash the greens thoroughly and drain.
+- Wash the wild leafy greens thoroughly and drain.

 - Into a large saucepan pour the olive oil, add the onions and leeks and sauté for 3-4 minutes, until wilted.

-- Add the greens and mix with a wooden spoon.
+- Add the wild greens and mix with a wooden spoon.
 As soon as they become wilted, lower the heat and add 1/2 cup of water.

 - With the lid on, simmer for 35 minutes, until the wild greens are boiled.